PRP + OMT: Why the Most Forward-Thinking Pain Practices in 2026 Combine Both

 What PRP Actually Does at the Tissue Level

-A 2025 Frontiers in Physiology retrospective study found that PRP injections improved both pain and function in knee osteoarthritis, with median VAS pain scores dropping from 66.5 to 24 at six months and WOMAC scores declining from 29 to 12.
-A 2025 meta-analysis in Pain and Therapy confirmed statistically significant pain reduction compared to both active drug treatments and placebo across a range of chronic pain conditions.
+A 2025 Frontiers in Physiology retrospective study found that PRP injections improved both pain and function in knee osteoarthritis.
+Median VAS pain scores dropped from 66.5 to 24 at six months.
+WOMAC scores fell from 29 to 12.
+Recent meta-analyses have also reported significant pain reduction with PRP compared to both active drug treatments and placebo across a range of chronic pain conditions.

 What OMT Does That No Injection Can